ericdugg/rancher-terraform-multi-stage/README.md

 VSphere uses packer created standard OSS image of Centos 7 (copied from Packer folder).

 After a successful terraform run, you'll have `hosts.vsphere` file created in the root working dir, which is the ansible inventory.
 You will also have host vars files for each of the load balancers created under `provision/ansible/host_vars` matching the FQDN for each load balancer.
-This sets the `keepalived_priority` for each pair of the HA load balancers for use by the ansible playbooks called by the Terraform provision code.
+This sets the `keepalived_priority` variable for each pair of the HA load balancers for use by the ansible playbooks called by the Terraform provision code.
+You will also have a ssh config created under `~/.ssh/config` setting up access to the servers using ssh keys.

 ### Credentials